Saumya40-codes/monitoring-with-prometheus-w-thanos/README.md

 This is can be the GRPC endpoint that is being exposed by any of the thanos components (Storage Gateway, Sidecar, etc)

-2. Tracing

-In all of the thanos components, we have specified a `--tracing.config` so we will be better be able to see the trace of a request with Jaeger able to do the query task from sidecar, storage gateway based on the promql queries received

 ---

 Please refer to `/configs` folder for all the configuration that will be used here